athappa-zz/course-scripts/README.md

-# course-scripts
+# UBC Registration Scripts

-Scripts to Deal with UBC Registration
+Note: These got me in a little hot water with the UBC IT people so use at your own risk.